 SUNL Investors Have Opportunity to Lead Sunlight Financial Holdings Inc. f/k/a Spartan Acquisition Corp.
 II Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-31, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sunlight Financial Holdings Inc. f/k/a Spartan Acquisition Corp.
+LOS ANGELES, Feb.
+6, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sunlight Financial Holdings Inc. f/k/a Spartan Acquisition Corp.
 II ("Sunlight" or the "Company") (NYSE: SUNL).

 Class Period: January 25, 2021 – September 28, 2022